top of page

 WHEN: 3rd Monday of the month, 1:00 pm

 DETAILS: The club meets monthly on the third Monday of the month and focuses on mystery novels.
-The list of books being discussed is published on website
+The list of books being discussed is published on this website.

 HOW TO READ A POEM